MichalJef/ShortcutDeck/README.md

 - If your Pico has headers: gently remove the plastic spacer and bend pins 90° outward.
 - If not: solder 90° male headers directly.
-- Crimp and connect all Dupont cables exactly per the wiring diagram (match pinout carefully!
+- Crimp and connect all Dupont cables exactly as the wiring diagram (match pinout carefully!
 See [Pico Documentation](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#pinout-and-design-files-4)).
 - The common pin of all switches on the board is GND, it is also the beginning of pinout 0-12

 ![Diagram Image Placeholder](https://github.com/MichalJef/ShortcutDeck/blob/main/docs/ShortcutDeck1.png)